 The COVID-19 pandemic has been a source of fear and anxiety for most of us.
 From the moment we entered lockdown we faced a period of change and uncertainty.
-We had to develop new behaviours to help us cope and create a new ‘normal’, whether it was working from home, home schooling our children, being furloughed and for some dealing with isolation too.
+We had to develop new behaviours to help us cope and create a new ‘normal’, whether it was working from home, being furloughed and for some dealing with isolation too.

 A study by the European Journal of Social Psychology concluded that it takes around 66 days for a new behaviour to become automatic.
 So by now we’ve made the adjustments we need to live in lockdown and created our own new ‘normal’.